yurisantos-y/portfolio/setup-env.md

 4. **For production deployment**:
    - Update the Site URL to your production domain
    - Add production URLs to redirect URLs

+### Security Notes:

+❗ Never expose service_role or Unsplash secret in the browser.
+Use only anon public key on client.
+Rotate any leaked keys immediately in Supabase dashboard.

 ### What was fixed: